-There are also fees, here are the ones to keep in mind.
-Here are the most commonly used:
+There are also fees, related to real estate syndication.
+Here are the ones to keep in mind:

 - Acquisition fee – This fee is paid to the sponsor at closing.
 It’s essentially a finders fee for putting the deal together.

 - Financing fee – If there is financing, this fee would be for obtaining the acquisition loan.

 - Management fee – This is a fee for asset management.

 - Property management fee – This is a fee for on-site management at the property.

 - Disposition fee – when the property is sold, this is the fee received for bringing the property to sale and closing.

 All of the fees can add up, so review everything carefully when considering a multi-million dollar real estate deal.

 Are Real Estate Syndications a Passive Investment?